Jason Robertson: International play

-Robertson first represented the United States in international ice hockey when he played for the national junior team at the 2019 World Junior Ice Hockey Championships in Vancouver.
+Robertson first represented the United States in international ice hockey when he played for the national junior team at the 2019 World Junior Championships.
 He finished the tournament with one goal and seven points in seven games, while the United States took the silver medal in the tournament, losing 3–2 to Finland in the championship match.

-Robertson, joined by Jake Oettinger and Ryan Shea, was one of three young members of the Stars to represent the United States at the 2021 IIHF World Championship in Latvia.
-Skating on a line with Trevor Moore of the Los Angeles Kings and Conor Garland of the Arizona Coyotes, Robertson was named Team USA's player of the game for scoring the team's only goal in their 2–1 opening-round loss to Finland.
-He was named the player of the game again with one goal and one assist in Team USA's 6–1 bronze medal victory over Germany.
+Robertson, joined by Jake Oettinger and Ryan Shea, was one of three young members of the Stars to represent the United States at the 2021 World Championship.
+Skating on a line with Trevor Moore of the Los Angeles Kings and Conor Garland of the Arizona Coyotes, Robertson was named team's player of the game for scoring the team's only goal in their 2–1 opening-round loss to Finland.
+He was named the player of the game again with one goal and one assist in the 6–1 bronze medal victory over Germany.
 Robertson finished the tournament with four goals and nine points in 10 games.